-IN DECEMBER 2016, Jeff Boss, contributed a trend piece for Forbes magazine in which he outlined seven megatrends in leadership for 2017.
+In December 2016, Jeff Boss contributed a trend piece for Forbes magazine in which he outlined seven megatrends in leadership for 2017.
 So, how have some of those been panning out?
-I can say from my own experience, three of the seven trends have shown a significant impact on my developmental work; and maybe you will find these impactful as well for your own unique situation.
+I can say from my own experience, three of the seven trends have shown a significant impact on my developmental work, and maybe you will find these impactful as well for your own unique situation.
 These are personal development, nurturing curiosity and networks.

 Taking each in turn, here’s what’s of significance.

-Every year, we commit about one per cent to three per cent of our gross revenue on personal development.
-This often leads to the acquisition of a new toolkit to help our clients, or in some cases, getting clarity on a new vertical line of revenue-generating products.
+Every year, we commit about one per cent to three per cent of our gross revenue to personal development.
+This often leads to the acquisition of a new toolkit to help our clients, or in some cases, get clarity on a new vertical line of revenue-generating products.
 Consider it seeding for the future.
 In reality what happens is when times are bad, this is the easiest thing for CFOs to cut back on and improve the numbers.
 In good times, who’s got time to release staff to learn and grow?
 Both approaches are shortsighted.
 If you want to cut costs; look at the RoI of each programme based on short, medium and long-term benefits and fiercely guard the great programmes and solutions that help retain good staff and grow existing ones.

 It benefits organisations to innovate constantly, and you can’t have that without encouraging a sense of curiosity.
 But curiosity in trying new things, questioning the status quo, etc., requires a degree of corporate courage.
-A practical way to approach it is to veer to saying ‘yes’ rather than no, after assessing some of the possible RoI on the proposal; as well the dynamics it might produce when cross-divisional team come together to work on the project.
+A practical way to approach it is to veer to saying ‘yes’ rather than no, after assessing some of the possible RoI on the proposal; as well as the dynamics it might produce when a cross-divisional team come together to work on the project.
 Third, consider the extent to which it might impact core operations and revenues.

 This year, I’m exploring a totally new area of business for me – a possible new adjacent content offering – a combined home study programme on video and high-ticket small group mentoring for experts and professionals who are in the business of speaking, training and consulting.
 I’ve discovered many individuals who are rockstars in niches I have never heard of – including individuals who are grossing $500 million annually in sales from Youtube videos.
 It’s simply amazing entering the world of online content marketing and learning what it takes to generate leads and convert them.

-As a natural progression from Points 1 and 2, my focus this year on developing content marketing online is not only the need to get coaching myself in areas that are not my strengths, but to form more networks.
+As a natural progression from Points 1 and 2, my focus this year on developing content marketing online is not only the need to get coaching myself in areas that are not my strengths but to form more networks.
 These networks are networks that support mutual learning as well as possible joint ventures.
-These venture work well when we have a shared market and each of us brings something that the other doesn’t have to make the overall offering better for the customer.
+These ventures work well when we have a shared market and each of us brings something that the other doesn’t have to make the overall offering better for the customer.

-It’s like the reason why a well-known sports car company might still want to offer a special range of their cars equipped with Recaro seats.
+It’s the reason why a well-known sports car company might still want to offer a special range of their cars equipped with Recaro seats.
 Having Recaro, a seat-making specialist firm, make seats enhances the offering rather than detracts from the sports car manufacturer’s brand.

 Look into your own operations.
 What networks with other companies, including some in which you might be in “co-opetition”, are worth building?
 One of the underlying reasons, according to an INSEAD report several years ago that led to RIM (or Blackberry) failing to adapt to the changing marketplace was the fact that they were very under-networked.
 Blackberry had perhaps four to five key technology partners in their interlinked network.
-Samsung, by comparison had about 35 (!).
-This allowed Samsung team to cross-pollinate ideas, learn from others, as well as offer mutually advantageous projects.
+Samsung, by comparison, had about 35 (!).
+This allowed the Samsung team to cross-pollinate ideas, learn from others, as well as offer mutually advantageous projects.

 So perhaps you might want to do a stocktaking, going into the last half of 2017, as to what kind of personal development has been worthwhile this year.
 Have you stopped sharpening the saw because you were too busy sawing logs?
 Have you refused to question certain assumptions held by your team?
 And then, what about networks that matter?
 How are your own personal networks of ad hoc advisors, mentors, and LinkedIn tribes in which you are a member?
 It all counts.

-David Lim is a veteran Mt Everest expedition leader, motivational speaker and meeting architect for clients wanting steak and sizzle in the face of increasingly demanding and distracted audiences.
-Send him your queries at email@example.com
+David Lim is a veteran Mt Everest expedition leader, motivational speaker and meeting architect for clients wanting steak and sizzles in the face of increasingly demanding and distracted audiences.
+Send him your queries at firstname.lastname@example.org